SAfe 4.5 has been released in June and brings some new features.

 Many small changes

 - New configurations.
-SAFe configurations have been revised to reduce customization effort and to tailor them more specifically to user groups.
+SAFe configurations have been revised to reduce customization effort and tailor them more specifically to user groups.

 - Renaming.
 Various renamings are intended to eliminate sources of misunderstanding.
 The most important are

 – The Value Stream layer is now called the Solution layer, in particular there is now the Solution Train, a Train of Agile Release Trains